 If you have ever required capital for your start-up company, you may have an idea of the value of your company when going to the deal table.
-It is highly likely that there is a deviation between what your valuation is and what the investor’s valuation is at the onset.
-In order to close this gap, you should be familiar with how to negotiate a lower cost of capital and higher valuation for your company.
+There is likely a deviation between what your valuation is and what the investor’s valuation is at the onset.
+To close this gap, you should be familiar with how to negotiate a lower cost of capital and higher valuation for your company.
 In many cases, companies are fearful that appearing greedy will push investors away and they will be without any money whatsoever.
 However, this is rarely the case and the valuation is negotiable like many other things that are for sale.

 Therefore, this article provides insight on how to effectively negotiate startup capital financing in a way that is effective and will not draw back investors from the deal table.
 In some cases, you can potentially risk the overall investment if you fail to follow a structured procedure and remain calculated in your responses and proposal.
 Therefore, we encourage you to analyze and adopt the following techniques: